crunchysteve/peer-to-peer-dns-overlay/README.md

 self-paced, but I also have 27 years experience with the internet, generally.
 I have run servers, managed media storage/retrieval systems and understand the principles of DNS to a small system manager level.
 I have a passionate commitment to internet decentralisation and security, I oppose the current tendency of the world towards digital feudalism and I'm no "blockchain bro."
 I'm 62, retired from a 3 decade career as an audio producer in radio and know how to organise a small project.
-Feel free, if inspired to, to pull request your code ideas, or mods to this whitepaper.
+Feel free, if inspired, to pull request your code ideas, or mods to this whitepaper.